systechafrica/NASSIT-Documentation/docs/src/setupscheme/setupProcess.md

 ##### Employer Documents checklist

-Click the '**Employer Documents checklist'** link to open a window where all documents needed for employer enrollment are listed.
+Click the **'Employer Documents checklist'** link to open a window where all documents needed for employer enrollment are listed.
 Clicking the '**New Document**' button will open a dialog box for capturing the details for a new document as shown below: